MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Certificate

 A certificate is the mechanism proving a transaction has been approved, or certified.
-Authorities vote on transactions, and an aggregator collects a Byzantine-resistant-majority of these votes into a certificate and broadcasts it to all Sui authorities, thereby ensuring finality.
+Validators vote on transactions, and an aggregator collects a Byzantine-resistant-majority of these votes into a certificate and broadcasts it to all Sui validators, thereby ensuring finality.

 ### Equivocation